Fyllee/fyllee/README.md

 ## Installation

-To install Bild, clone the Github repository and install the nodes modules.
+To install Bild, clone the Github repository and install the node modules.
 Then create a `.env` file.

 ```bash
 $ git clone https://github.com/mlbonniec/bild